w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Eras and sessions

-The stake from nominators is used to increase the amount of tokens held by such candidates, increasing their chance of being selected by the election algorithm for block production during a specific `era`.
+The stake from nominators is used to increase the number of tokens held by such candidates, increasing their chance of being selected by the election algorithm for block production during a specific `era`.
 An era is a period of time of {{ polkadot: 24 hours :polkadot }}{{ kusama: 6 hours :kusama }} during which an `active set` of validators is producing blocks and performing other actions on chain.
-This means that not all validators are in the active set, and such set changes between eras.
+This means that not all validators are in the active set and such set changes between eras.
 Each era is divided into 6 epochs or `sessions` during which validators are assigned as block producers to specific time frames or `slots`.
 This means that validators know the slots when they will be required to produce a block within a specific session, but they do not know all the slots within a